McStasMcXtrace/McCode/Docker/mcstas/README.md

 - Matplotlib plotting works
 - Mounts the users home directory as the home directory for the docker run.

+# On windows you will also need
+- To install Docker Desktop
+- To install Xming
+- Set your user homedir among the docker shared folders

 ## TODO still
 1. Change to use the users username etc instead of docker